All posts by Glen Jackman

 Comparative Table: Friendship Priorities

-Theologian/Group Primary Focus View on Non-Believer Friends
+Theologian/Group Primary Focus View Friends

 The Theological Core: “The Third Party”